Communication and Digital Media

 School of Fine Arts and Communication

-The Communication program at Quincy University prepares students to communicate with clarity, creativity, and purpose in a media-driven world.
+The Communication and Digital Media program at Quincy University prepares students to communicate with clarity, creativity, and purpose in a media-driven world.
 Students learn how messages are created, shared, and understood across platforms while developing strong writing, speaking, digital media, and interpersonal communication skills.

 Communication students sitting at QUTV news desk